swanky-rt/Student-Navigator/assignment-3/README.md

 ### How We Used LLMs

 We used a Large Language Model (ChatGPT-4/GPT-5) throughout different stages of this assignment **for support, not substitution**.
 Our focus was on learning differential privacy concepts deeply and only use the LLM to accelerate repetitive or mechanical parts of coding and for errors.
+We used LLM to clarify doubts, learn more and structure our code better.

 - **Code Assistance and Debugging**
   - Asked clarifying questions about how Opacus tracks ε and δ internally via the Moments Accountant API.
 Used the model to debug errors related to tensor shape mismatches and optimizer re-initialization when using `PrivacyEngine.make_private()`.
 Occasionally requested help optimizing Matplotlib code for comparing privacy curves.